Vocation: Talents & Work

 He has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time (2 Tim.
 1:9).

-In both of these passages, Paul used the noun klēsis.
-The primary calling that all disciples of Jesus receive is salvation, which then sets us on a course toward a holy personal life, resulting in us helping others learn about God.
-The Holy Spirit imparts his fruit and gifts to assist us with these kingdom efforts (see John 14:26).
-This was the reason Paul warned:
+In both of these passages, Paul uses the noun klēsis.
+The primary calling that all disciples of Jesus receive is salvation, which sets them on a path toward a holy personal life and leads them to help others learn about God.
+The Holy Spirit gives believers his fruit and gifts to support these kingdom efforts (John 14:26).
+Therefore, Paul warns:

-Here, Paul compared himself to a blue-collar construction worker whose attention to detail resulted in a successful project.
-A vocation is a form of work but for a higher divine purpose.
-Although healthcare and service industry jobs require a dedication to helping others, we complete a vocation explicitly in the name of Jesus.
-A believer can turn an otherwise mundane job into a vocation by becoming a Christian ministry.
-For example, a medical professional can work in a mission hospital, or a psychiatrist can open a center for Christian counseling.
-There is nothing wrong with regular employment, but a vocation is an eternal devotion to God.
-Hence, Paul testified that some work legacies would survive God's refiner's fire while it would destroy others.
+Here, Paul compared himself to a blue-collar construction worker whose careful attention to detail ensured a successful project.
+A vocation is a type of work directed toward a higher, divine purpose.
+While healthcare and service-industry jobs require dedication to helping others, we fulfill our vocation specifically in the name of Jesus.
+A believer can turn an ordinary job into a vocation by pursuing work that serves God's kingdom—for example, a medical professional working in a mission hospital or a psychiatrist opening a Christian counseling center.
+Ordinary employment is not inherently wrong, but a vocation represents a lifelong devotion to God.
+Accordingly, Paul testified that God would refine some work legacies in fire and destroy others.

-Consider the sabbath, in which God required the Israelites to stop working each seventh day of the week, the seventh year, and each seven of seven years—the jubilee after the conclusion of forty-nine years (see Exod.
-23:10-12; 31:12-17; Lev.
+Consider the Sabbath, when God commanded the Israelites to stop working each seventh day, every seventh year, and during the jubilee after forty-nine years (Exod.
+23:10–12, 31:12–17; Lev.
 25).
-Jesus taught us that God never meant for us to toil, but to be at rest (see Mark 2:27).
-The sabbath was a reminder that humankind had it easy in the Garden of Eden before we chose to sin.
-Remember, work is a condition of the fall, a consequence: "By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return" (Gen. 3:19).
-However, the scriptures do not justify being lazy and irresponsible just because God once intended for us to rest.
-Paul said, "For even when we were with you, we gave you this rule: 'The one who is unwilling to work shall not eat'" (2 Thess 3:10).
-He also admonished us:
+Jesus taught that God never intended for us to toil in hardship, but to find rest in a meaningful vocation (cf. Mark 2:27).
+The Sabbath reminds us that life was easier in the Garden of Eden before humanity sinned.
+Hard labor became a consequence of the fall: "By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return" (Gen. 3:19).
+However, Scripture does not justify laziness or irresponsibility.
+Paul warns, "For even when we were with you, we gave you this rule: 'The one who is unwilling to work shall not eat'" (2 Thess.
+3:10).
+He also warns us:

 Slaves, obey your earthly masters in everything; and do it, not only when their eye is on you and to curry their favor, but with sincerity of heart and reverence for the Lord.
 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving (Col. 3:22–24).